How we score a re-grade

 Not every grading company gives us the same amount of data, so not every card is scored with the same visibility:

 - Full analysis A complete defect report: front and back centering, plus a count of dings on the corners, edges, and surface.
 Centering on the front matters most; a slightly off-center back is tolerated far more than an off-center front.
+Centering is strict: a front worse than 56/44 or a back worse than 76/24 is an automatic disqualifier — no Gem Mint grade survives it, so we don't show the card at all.

 - Rear-corner scan only (more data sources coming soon) For some grading companies we currently only have a corner-damage scan, with no centering data at all.
-Since that's a meaningfully smaller picture of the card's condition, these cards start from 90, not 100 — even a perfectly clean corner scan can't earn a top score without knowing the centering.
+Since that's a meaningfully smaller picture of the card's condition, these cards start from 93, not 100 — even a perfectly clean corner scan can't earn a top score without knowing the centering.

 Every card shows which of the two it got, right on the listing.